flonadb/flonadb/README.md

 - Client applications identify target databases using intuitive unique logical names instead of host name and port.
-- Centralized management of target database connection credentials like host name, port, username, password and other required information for multiple applications making it easier to update all applications at once when the connection credentials change, it can be very frustrating to wake up in the morning and a weekly batch processing job which runs at night failed since the application could not connect to the database because the database admin performed a routine update of the passwords during the day.
+- Centralized management of target database connection credentials like host name, port, username, password and other required information for multiple applications making it easier to update all applications at once when the connection credentials change.
+It also means you can rotate databases credentials in the proxy more frequently while you rarely rotate of those of the client applications which minimizes downtime.
 - Hot reloading of database credentials and configuration properties.
-- An added layer of security, currently we support client id and secret key based authentication between the client and proxy server, we intend to add a way to plugin custom authentication and authorization schemes, and to provide features to fetch database user passwords from a secret key manager.
+- An added layer of security, as of version 1.2.0, only client id and secret key based authentication is supported between the client and proxy server, we intend to add a way to plug in custom authentication and authorization schemes and to provide other features e.g. to retrieve client secrets and database user passwords from a secret key manager.
 - Database system independence, it means in theory you can swap the target database system without changing client code as long as the client applications are written in such a way that they are agnostic to the target database system behind.
 And, you can plug in features that cut across all the database systems like collecting statistics, a custom